Bentonia in Yazoo County, Mississippi — The American South (East South Central)

 James relocated to Washington, D. C., and then to Philadelphia to play folk and blues festivals and clubs.
 He recorded several albums and gained new renown from the rock group Cream’s 1966 cover of his song “I'm So Glad,” but the somber quality of much of his music and his insistence on artistic integrity over entertainment value limited his popular appeal.
 James died in Philadelphia on October 3, 1969.
 He was inducted into the Blues Hall of Fame in 1992.

 Erected 2008 by the Mississippi Blues Commission.
 (Marker Number 51.)

 Marker series.
 This marker is included in the Mississippi Blues Trail marker series.

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-The Blue Front Café (approx. 0.4 miles away); Jack Owens Tinsley Oil Field (approx. 4.6 miles away); Skirmish at Concord Baptist Church (approx. 5½ miles away); Environmental Archaeology (approx. 12.7 miles away); Pocahontas Mounds (approx. 12.7 miles away); Midden: Sifting Through the Trash (approx. 12.8 miles away); The Evolution of the Pocahontas Site (approx. 12.8 miles away).
+At least 8 other markers are The Blue Front Café (approx. 0.4 miles away); Jack Owens (approx. 1.8 miles away); Tinsley Oil Field (approx. 4.6 miles away); Skirmish at Concord Baptist Church (approx. 5½ miles away); Environmental Archaeology (approx. 12.7 miles away); Pocahontas Mounds (approx. 12.7 miles away); Midden: Sifting Through the Trash (approx. 12.8 miles away); The Evolution of the Pocahontas Site (approx. 12.8 miles away).
 Touch for a list and map of all markers in Bentonia.

 Also see . . .